 This working group brings together scholars and artists working in, around, and between all of the fields with which performance studies engages.
 The group's objective is to provide a monthly forum in which members present, read, watch, listen to, and discuss new scholarly, creative, and cultural work that not only encompasses the entire expanse of performance studies, but also pushes beyond the field’s current frontiers.
 This group is particularly interested in thinking through the ways in which disciplinary differences manifest in performance studies work.

-To learn more about this group, contact Jenna Supp-Montgomerie at email@example.com.
+To learn more about this group, please contact its director, Erin Barnes (email@example.com).